fionanealon/python-exercises/README.md

 ## Introduction

-This program displays Fibonacci numbers using people's names.
+This program displays Fibonacci numbers using a person's name.
 A Fibonacci number sequence is a sequence of numbers where the first two Fibonacci numbers are 0 and 1.
 The next Fibonacci number is the sum of the previous 2 Fibonacci numbers.
 The sequence continues until the required Fibonaaci number is reached.

 ## Analysis and discussion of Exercise 2